Thousands Of Child Soldiers Died In The Korean War. Survivors Want More Recognition

 That August, North Korean forces pushed U.S. and South Korean troops to the southeast tip of the Korean Peninsula.
 While defending a 150-mile-long perimeter, the U.S. shipped in troops and supplies through the port of Busan (formerly spelled Pusan).

 Park was with U.S., United Nations and South Korean forces in September, as they fought their way out of the Pusan Perimeter, advancing into North Korea and capturing the capital, Pyongyang.
-Park was assigned to occupy the city, while other troops pushed north toward the Yalu River.
+Park stayed in the city to work as an army medic while other troops pushed north toward the Yalu River.

 Then by late October, China joined the war on North Korea's side, and drove U.S. and South Korean troops back across the 38th parallel.